 From the Gallanach ferry, the excellent Gylen Castle circuit walk takes about 4 hours.
-Halfway along are the well-preserved remains of Gylen Castle and nearby is our favourite local cafe, the Kerrera Tea Garden.
+About half way along, you'll find the well-preserved remains of Gylen Castle, and nearby is our favourite local cafe, the Kerrera Tea Garden.

 Eat out at Ee-usk

-Ee-usk sits right on the waterfront on the north pier.
+Seafood restaurant Ee-usk sits right on the waterfront on the north pier, with excellent views.
 This family-run restaurant specialises in high-quality fish and local produce.

-In Scots Gaelic, Ee-usk means fish.
-This is definitely the best place in Oban for fish dishes.
+In Scots Gaelic, Ee-usk (iasg) means fish.
+This is definitely the best place in Oban for top quality fish dishes.

-Don't worry if you've never been to a ceilidh before - at The View, their guides will teach you all the steps to the dances and make sure it's a night to remember!
+Don't worry if you've never been to a ceilidh before - at The View, friendly guides will teach you all the steps you need to know to join in with the dances and make sure it's a night to remember!

-The railway line has three or four services a day to and from Glasgow.
-You can check the train timetables and disruptions with ScotRail.
+This branch of west Highland railway line has three or four services a day to and from Glasgow.
+You can check the train timetables and latest information with ScotRail.

 Finally, the ferries from Oban go all over the Inner Hebrides and out to the Outer Hebrides: